raptor764/SOFE3980U-Lab5/README.md

 CleanLab can significantly improve model performance by reducing the impact of label noise, leading to more accurate and reliable machine learning models.

 ### Task 2:
 - Download the [CleanLab Task 2 Notebook]() into a folder in your Google Drive.
-- sadas
-- asdasd
-- Download the notebook as a `.ipynb` file and upload it to your GitHub repository.
-Make sure all the output is shown.

-## Discussion
-For CleanLab Notebook, answer the following questions:

-1. Based on the True Label and the Previously Assigned Label, why might this data point be considered mislabeled?
-2. What aspects of the data (e.g., feature values such as petal length, petal width, etc.) could have led to this misclassification?
-3. How could the CleanLab algorithm have detected this potential labeling issue?
+- Go through the notebook, and run each cell in order.
+- Answer the following question after running all the cells:

+  `Why might this data point be mislabeled, and which feature values could have caused the misclassification?`

+### Task 3:
+- Download the [CleanLab Task 3 Notebook]() into a folder in your Google Drive.
+- Go through the notebook, and run each cell in order.
+- Answer the following questions after running all the cells:

+  `1.
+Do these suspected anomalous data points match what you expect for their species?
+Why or why not?`

+  `2.
+Which feature (sepal length, petal length, etc.) seems most unusual in these points?`

+  `3.
+How can you check if these values are truly anomalies using the original dataset?`

 ## Deliverables
-1. A GitHub link of the code of the three tasks
+1. A GitHub link of the Task 1 Notebook with the output shown.
-2. Report about the discussion part and the results of the tasks.
+2. Report containing the answers for each task.